Maalka/Benchmark/README.md

     |-- assets
     |--- javascripts    <- contains all the JavaScript/CoffeeScript modules
     |---- app.js        <- app module, wires everything together
-    |---- mainDev.js    <- tells RequireJS how to load modules in DEV mode and bootstraps app
-    |---- mainProd.js   <- tells RequireJS how to load modules in PROD mode and bootstraps app
+    |---- main.js       <- tells RequireJS how to load modules and bootstraps the app
     |---- common/       <- a module, in this case
     |----- main.js      <- main file of the module, loads all sub-files in this folder
     |----- filters.js   <- common's filters